nschorgh/PDS-Throughput/README.md

 ### Acknowledgments

-This code development was supported by NASA's Lunar Data Analysis Program.
+This study is supported by NASA's Lunar Data Analysis Program.